Malien/issue-viewer/steps-taken.md

     - Vite v7. _Lemme check breaking changes..._ We're good.
     - Check that everything copiles/works/typeckecks. _Would be weird if it didn't._

+Honestly, that's exactly how I would've setup the new project myself.
+Tanstack Router + Relay fit great together.

-Let's begin by scratching out the design
+## Let's begin by scratching out the design

 ![Mockup design](/public/mockup.jpeg)